-Arriving in Barsana was nothing short of an assault on the senses; we were immediately met by a sea of faces and by handfuls of fine coloured powder being joyfully thrown at us.
+Arriving in Barsana, India was nothing short of an assault on the senses; we were immediately met by a sea of faces and by handfuls of fine coloured powder being joyfully thrown at us.
 There was no time to prepare, choose a camera setting or think carefully about taking an image – it was just on!
 Thousands of people and photographers crowd into the tiny village of Barsana for the festival and we were swept along the narrow streets with people dancing, singing, playing the drums and throwing coloured water and powder in full celebration.

 The morning was spent enjoying these street scenes and trying not to lose my group, as I’m pretty sure I would never have found my way back.
 After lunch, we went to watch the menfolk get dressed and prepare themselves for a special parade – one that involves them getting beating by women with large sticks.
 The parade through the crowded streets was a sight to behold, but I certainly didn’t want to get too close to the women and their sticks!

 By the end of the first day we were completely covered in the full rainbow of colours, hot and exhausted but completely exhilarated and in awe of the experience we’d just had.
 After spending all day trying to take photos through a hot, dusty and sweaty plastic bag, the joy of downloading the images and seeing the colour explode onto my screen was the jewel in the crown for me.